top of page

 EXTRAS (UV, OZONE)

-If you have NOT purchased our UV or Ozone system, skip this step.
+Skip this step If you haven't purchased UV or Ozone system.

 • If you have any of them (UV or OZONE, please click on the buttons to proceed with their installation.